Blog

 What Is a Factory Acceptance Test (FAT) in BESS?

 Factory acceptance testing explained for BESS projects.
-What FAT covers on a DC block, common findings, firmware and parametrisation, and where FAT sits in the manufacturing quality chain.
+What FAT covers on a DC block, common findings, firmware and parameterization, and where FAT sits in the manufacturing quality chain.